 Global Music Rights represents today's greatest and most popular music creators in the public performance licensing of their catalogs.

 Musical compositions are intellectual property and, like other forms of property, they belong to their creators and owners.
-United States Copyright Law grants certain exclusive rights to these owners, including the right to publicly perform their music.
+The United States Copyright Act grants certain exclusive rights to these owners, including the right to publicly perform their music.

 If your business plays music without obtaining the necessary advanced permission from copyright owners, you are in violation of U.S. Federal Law.